opnfv/fuel/docs/release/scenarios/os-ovn-nofeature-ha/os-ovn-nofeature-ha.rst

 .. http://creativecommons.org/licenses/by/4.0
 .. (c)2017 Mirantis Inc., Enea Software AB and others

-This document provides scenario level details for Gambia 7.0 of deployment with no SDN controller and no extra features enabled.
+This document provides scenario level details for Gambia 7.0 of deployment with Open Virtual Network (OVN) providing Layers 2 and 3 networking and no extra features enabled.

 ============
 Introduction
 ============

-This scenario is used primarily to validate and deploy a Queens OpenStack deployment without any NFV features or SDN controller enabled.
+This scenario is used primarily to validate and deploy a Queens OpenStack deployment with OVN enabled and without any NFV features.

 Scenario components and composition
 ===================================

-This scenario is composed of common OpenStack services enabled by default, including Nova, Neutron, Glance, Cinder, Keystone, Horizon.
-It also installs the DPDK-enabled Open vSwitch component.
+This scenario is composed of common OpenStack services enabled by default, including Nova, Neutron, Glance, Cinder, Keystone, Horizon, plus OVN.

 All services are in HA, meaning that there are multiple cloned instances of each service, and they are balanced by HA Proxy using a Virtual IP Address